acloudcenter/.github/profile/README.md

 ## My name is Josh and this my building space.

 A Cloud Center is my space for building projects, solving real problems, and experimenting with new ideas.
-I spend my time creating systems that bring together cloud infrastructure, automation, Python, React, and AI with a strong focus on real time applications.
+I spend my time creating systems that bring together cloud infrastructure, automation, Python, React, AI, and real-time technologies.

 Most of my work today revolves around collaboration and voice technology.
 That includes building conversational agents, experimenting with and integrating voice models, pipelines, and underlying infrastructure.
 I also enjoy building useful tools from Cisco and SIP room systems.